tonycondone/Calculator/readme.md

 ## Deployment Details

-This application is deployed using **Google App Engine**, ensuring scalability and reliability.
+This application is deployed using **RENDER Engine**, ensuring scalability and reliability.

-### How to Deploy

-Follow these steps to deploy the app on your GCP account:

-1. Install the [Google Cloud SDK](https://cloud.google.com/sdk/docs/install) on your system.
-2. Authenticate with your Google account by running:

-    ```bash
-    gcloud auth login
-    ```

 Explore the app and simplify your calculations!